daveaneo/pheatherx/docs/frontend-implementation-plan/old/v1/FRONTEND_IMPLEMENTATION_PLAN_v1.md

           <div className="space-y-8">
             <Step
               number={1}
-              title="Deposit tokens into your PheatherX balance"
+              title="Deposit tokens into your FheatherX balance"
               description="Unlike traditional DEXs, you deposit first to enable encrypted accounting.
 Your funds remain under your control."
             />
             <Step